pivotal/docs-tap/getting-started/set-up-services.hbs.md

 For this part of the walkthrough, you assume the role of the **service operator**.

 >**Note:** Although this walkthrough uses the example of RabbitMQ Cluster Kubernetes operator, the setup steps remain largely the same for any compatible operator.
 Also, this walkthrough uses the open source RabbitMQ Cluster operator for Kubernetes.
 For most real-world deployments, VMware recommends using the official, supported version provided by VMware.
-For more information, see [VMware Tanzu RabbitMQ for Kubernetes](https://docs.vmware.com/en/VMware-Tanzu-RabbitMQ-for-Kubernetes/index.html).
+For more information, see [VMware RabbitMQ for Kubernetes](https://docs.vmware.com/en/VMware-RabbitMQ-for-Kubernetes/index.html).

 To set up a service: